AdithyaaRavishankar/M1_StudentRecordManagementSystem/README.md

 # Challenges Faced And How Was It Overcome:
  #### 1.During cpp-check, online resources helped a lot.
  #### 2.As most of the functions used contains othes function calls in them and required user input         so unit test couldnt properly done in most of the functions.
- #### 3.over all stack overflow helped a lot in resolving issues during this project.
+ #### 3.Stack overflow helped a lot in resolving issues during this project.